Institutions

 In the late 1960s, many campuses in North America were undergoing expansions and, as a result, there are a significant number of Brutalist buildings at American and Canadian universities, beginning with Paul Rudolph’s 1958 Yale Art and Architecture Building.
 [Wikipedia – Brutalist architecture]

-Examples are not limited to academic libraries only.
-Birmingham Central Library comes to mind, whose “inverted ziggurat form”, Wikipedia says, “is a powerful example of the Brutalist style”.
+Examples are not limited to academic libraries alone.
+Birmingham Central Library comes to mind, whose “inverted ziggurat form”, Wikipedia says, “is a powerful example of the Brutalist style.”
+(Update: The new Library at Birmingham was opened in 2013, replacing this building.)

 Anyway, back to my conversation with Carole.
 I suggested that there might be interest in a calendar of Libraries in the Brutalist style.
 There certainly seem to be enough to handsomely fill out all twelve months and more.
 I would certainly buy one 😉